Iterative Singular Tube Hard Thresholding Algorithms for Tensor Recovery: Numerical Experiments

 In this section, we show how to apply the proposed algorithms to solve multiple application problems, including tensor compressive sensing recovery and low-tubal-rank tensor completion, and conduct a variety of numerical experiments to show the performance of the proposed algorithms.
 For the performance comparison metric, we use the recovery error (RE) for tensor recovery defined by

-where $\widehat{\cX}$ is the estimation of the ground truth $\cX$.
+where $\widetilde{\cX}$ is an estimation of the ground truth $\cX$.
 All numerical experiments were run in MATLAB R2021b on a desktop computer with 64GB RAM and a 3.10GHz Intel Core i9-9960X CPU.